Some Chuuk Lagoon wrecks still have parts of skeletons inside them

 Chuuk Lagoon skeletons – which wrecks have human remains?

-There are only certain wrecks in Chuuk Lagoon that still have human remains or parts of human skeletons.
+There are only certain Chuuk Lagoon wrecks that still have human remains or parts of human skeletons.

-You may not mind if you are to see a human skull or other skeleton parts, but other divers might.
-But either way, it may be useful to know which wrecks you may find skeletal parts before you dive the wrecks of Chuuk Lagoon.
+You may not mind if you see a human skull or other skeleton parts when diving Chuuk Lagoon, but some divers might.
+But either way, it may be useful to know which wrecks you may find skeletal parts before you dive these Chuuk Lagoon wrecks.

 1. Yamagiri Maru wreck – Human Skull